wp-plugins/confident-captcha/readme.txt

 * Picture-based CAPTCHA, easy to use
 * No typing required
-* International languages: Spanish, French, German, Portuguese and more
+* International languages supported
-* Audio option for the visually impaired
+* Audio option
-* Mobile-optimized version available (works on Apple or Android-based smartphones and tablets)
+* Mobile-optimized version available
 * Fail-over coverage
+* Optional: Generate revenue by allowing companies to advertise in the CAPTCHA on your website.

 = Configuration Options =

-* Dial-up or dial-down security by increasing or decreasing the size of the grid and the number of pictures shown to users
+* Dial-up or dial-down security
+* Choose image grid size and number of images shown
 * Determine how many pictures users must click
-* Choose to show or hide letters overlaid on the images, for optional typing input
+* Display or hide letters overlaid on the images, for optional typing input
-* Brand the CAPTCHA with your logo, images, or billboard ads
+* Brand the CAPTCHA with your logo, colors, or billboard ads
-* Use for login, on comment forms, registration forms or password resets
 * Verify the CAPTCHA via AJAX, so the user knows if they solved the CAPTCHA correctly without having to submit the page

 = Benefits =